 Fuller's Earth (sometimes also sold as Fuller's Clay) is a type of cosmetic grade earthy clay that is used as a pack on the face to remove blackheads.
 It is distinguished by its ability to cool inflamed skin down and calm down some of the redness and swelling to do with the dermal irritation of having blackheads in the first place.
 The apple cider vinegar in this recipe is astringent and helps tighten and tone the skin.
 Both the Fuller's earth and the apple cider vinegar are anti-ungal, antibacterial and have a pH that restores the alkaline balance to the skin.
 Fuller's earth is very fine and gentle and perfect for use on the fragile skin tissues of the cheeks because it discourages scarring.

-- 2Apply the clay to your face with your fingers.Rub the clay in small concentric circles to make sure that it reaches deep into the pores of your skin.
-Keep in mind that the thicker you apply the mask on your cheeks, the longer it will take to dry.Advertisement
+- 2Rub the clay in small concentric circles to make sure that it reaches deep into the pores of your skin.
+Keep in mind that the thicker you apply the mask on your cheeks, the longer it will take to dry.Apply the clay to your face with your fingers.Advertisement

 Method 2: With Almond Oil and Dried Lemon Peel